danieldeveloper001/csharp_design_patterns/src/state/README.md

 # State

-**State** is a **behavioural design pattern** whose goal is to allow context objects to have different behaviours depending using on its current state, using a class based approach for behaviour control rather than a flag base approach, in order to achieve easier to understand and maintain implementations.
-Such implementation allows states being added or removed without affecting transition logic of already implemented states, making it a resilient way of switching a context object behaviour.
-In order to achieve this goal, the context object subject of the state transition is created with an initial state, that can be transitioned to other states and manipulated by them in order to complete the state transition.
+**State** is a **behavioural design pattern** whose goal is to allow context objects to have different behaviours depending using on its current state, using a class based approach rather than a flag based approach, in order to achieve more maintainable and resilient implementations.
+States can be added or removed from the state machine without affecting transition logic of already implemented states (unless required by changes on the business rules).
+In order to achieve this goal, the context object subject of the state transition is created with an initial state, that can be then transitioned to other states and manipulated by them in order to complete the transition.
 In addition to that, the list of possible states must be mapped, as though conditions for transitioning from and to them, such as...

 - What are the changes that the state must perform on the subject for the state transition?
 - What are the behaviours that should be encapsulated within the state?